Active | March 24 2014

 Concurrently, a group of ten NH State legislators introduced House Bill 481, AN ACT relative to the use of small capacity, light weight plastic bags by retailers, to the General Assembly in January 2017.
 This bill attempts again to clarify authority for municipalities to regulate plastic bags.
 This bill has implications for the Portsmouth bag ordinance, and councilors are deciding now whether to wait for explicit authority from the state or move ahead with legal opinions that the authority is already inherent in the solid waste regs.
-Stay tuned for hearing & other details - or reach out to learn more and get involved!

 Find out how YOU can help by emailing: email@example.com.
 Thank you!

 Rise Above Plastics is designed to eliminate the impacts of plastics in the marine environment by raising awareness about the dangers of plastic pollution and by advocating for a reduction of single-use plastics and the recycling of all plastics.Learn More